sanaldeha/poemsofamachine/threeGardensandtheEnd.md

 To the Child; that which had not cried for relief.\
 Kisses of red on his cheeks, he lit up the shaded garden\
 With his bright smile, he plants a seed; oblivious to his sin;\
-Ennui takes root in his heart; shed is blood of his kin;\
+Ennui takes root in his heart; shed is the blood of his kin;\
 From this Garden, he is banished with the Mark of Cain.

 A fiery sunset of raging red wreaks havoc in the sky,\